 Q: Any negatives?
 What do you miss most about home?

 A: I miss the parks, dams and botanical gardens.
-Also, the “nice” places are for families only so us singles are barred from them.
-Also no pubs, clubs, dancing or alcohol.
+Also, the “nice” places are for families only, so we singles are barred from them.
+Also, no pubs, clubs, dancing or alcohol.
 No opportunities to meet women except at the compounds.